Animatect/Prism2_MHAfterEffects/README.md

 # After Effects Prism App

-**Note: This plugin has been tested in Windows 10 + AfterEffects 2023 + prism v2.0.0.beta14.1
+**Note: This plugin has been tested in Windows 11 + AfterEffects 2024 + prism v2.0.0.beta14.1

 Rendering via Adobe media encoder.
 Script use 9888 port

 # Installation
-1. Download
-2. Unzip
-3. copy to c:\ProgramData\Prism2\Plugins\AfterEffects (new path!!!)
-4. go Prism User Settings>DCC apps>AfterEffects>Add
-5. Select AfterEffects CEP extensions folder
-6. Run After Effects
-7. start panel Windows>Extensions>Prism
-8. Attach the panel to a suitable place
+- Unzip and paste the Fusion folder (contains integration, presets, scripts, userinterfaces) in the location you want the plugin to be.
+- Go to settings > Plugins and in the top-right corner there is a cogwheel icon that reads Manage plugins paths...
+- in plugins paths press the + button and add the fusion folder, the new path must read something like C:\ProgramData\Prism2\Plugins\AfterEffects.
+- Another way is to add the parent folder to Plugin search paths and let prism look for the plugin.
+- Press ok and restart prism
+- Go to settings DCC apps > Fusion tab and press the button that reads "add", press ok in the default location and that's it.